Questions and Answers

 In 2018 there were 206 flags and 278 crosses.

 The numbers change as flags and crosses get added or damaged, but it has grown from the first year, in 1978, when there were only 12 veteran flags, 6 on each side of the main entry road.
 There were almost 100 flags by 1990.
+Occasionally, research uncovers the fact that someone buried at Rose Hill was a veteran and the records get updated.

 Who puts up the flags for Memorial Day?

 The Lamoni Lion's Club is in charge of this.
-They purchase a 5'x8' U.S. flag for a donation that covers its cost (currently $50) to honor a veteran.
+They purchase a 5'x8' U.S. flag for a donation that covers its cost (currently $55) to honor a veteran.
 Alternatively, a family can donate the flag that was given by the military.
 But those flag will be taken out of service once they are worn beyond repair.
 When the Lamoni Lion's Club and the VFW started this Memorial Day tradition all of the flags were the military flags that the family turned over to the VFW.
 Most all of them now are purchased ones.

 Who does the crosses for Memorial Day?